supervisely/developer-portal/getting-started/python-sdk-tutorials/images/multiview-images.md

 ## How to upload multi-view images

-In this tutorial, we'll be using the `api.image.upload_multiview_images` method to upload grouped images to Supervisely.
+In this tutorial, we'll be using the `api.image.upload_multiview_images` method to upload multi-view images to Supervisely.

 ```python
 def upload_multiview_images(